saifaustcse/SDLC-Methodologies/README.md

     Pros:

-        * The prototype helps to gain a better understanding of the customer's needs.
+        * Prototyping Methodology is quite adaptive as any updates or new requirements are accommodated
         * Prototypes can be changed and even discarded.
-        * Prototyping Methodology is quite adaptive as any updates or new requirements are accommodated
         * Increased user involvement in the product even before its implementation.
         * Allows the client to compare if the software code matches the software specification.
+        * Helps to gain a better understanding of the customer's needs.
         * It mitigates or eliminates  the risks before the actual product is developed
         * Quicker client feedback is available leading to better solutions.
         * Missing functionality identified in the evaluation phase and implemented in the refined prototype.